Dr Javid Abdelmoneim

 Javid calls Britain home but has lived, worked in and travelled to more than 70 countries in the world.
 In addition to English, he is able to work in French, Arabic and Farsi.
 Javid is into fitness and sport and practiced capoeira for years.
 He enjoys being outdoors with his dog, practising mindfulness daily and he is a keen gardener.
 He also played the violin for 12 years and can ride a horse!

-- Horizons: Cannabis, BBC Two
+- Horizon: Cannabis Episode, BBC Two

 - No More Boys and Girls, Channel 4